peco/peco/README.md

 To exit out of peco when running in this mode, you must execute the Cancel command, usually the escape key.

-### --ansi
+### --color `auto|none`

-Enables ANSI color code support.
-When this flag is set, peco parses ANSI SGR escape sequences from the input and renders the colors in the terminal UI.
-Filtering is performed against the plain text with ANSI codes stripped, and selected output preserves the original ANSI codes.
+Controls ANSI color code support. `auto` (the default) enables parsing and rendering of ANSI SGR escape sequences from the input. `none` disables it, stripping escape sequences without rendering colors.

 See [ANSI Color Support](#ansi-color-support) in the Features section for details.